I’ve never been huge fan of hand sanitizer. When you kill bad bacteria, you kill good bacteria along with it.

 A little about the ingredients:

-Witch hazel contains alcohol, which is a key ingredient in hand sanitizer, but since it doesn’t contain the 70% alcohol that is standard for complete sanitization, we add the essential oils to give it a boost.
+Witch hazel contains alcohol, which is a key ingredient in hand sanitizer, but since it doesn’t contain the 90% alcohol that is standard for complete sanitization, we add the essential oils to give it a boost.
+You can still use rubbing alcohol if witch hazel doesn’t convince you.

 You can use any combination of essential oils that you prefer.
 My husband loves the smell of Thieves, so that is often my go-to, but some of my personal favorites (though I love Thieves too) are Tea Tree, Lavender, Clove, peppermint, and Rosemary.